infantiablue/techika/src/blog/posts/is-it-a-tool-or-an-agent-five-question-test.md

 The label isn't worth arguing over.
 If someone hands you a deck that calls something an agent, run the five questions, give it a score, and put your effort into the frame around it based on two things: how much it can do on its own, and what it costs to take back.

-That's the part worth spending money on.
+That's the part worth investing efforts and monney.
 Review gates and sandboxing are cheap to add and hard to justify for a tool.
-For a system that moves money or ships to customers while nobody's watching, they're not ceremony.
-They're the difference between catching a mistake and explaining one.
+However, for a system, workflow that moves money or ships to customers while nobody's watching, they're not redundant.
+When something bad happened, at least, you will understand why.

 ## Sources